webqit/quantum-js/README.md

 So, above, an update to `testExpr` runs the selected branch as a block - involving its two statements.

 But being each a contract of their own, individual expressions and statements inside a conditional context also respond to update events in isolation.
-This time, the conditions in context have to be “true” for the expression or statement to rerun.
+This time, the conditions in context have to be “true" for the expression or statement to rerun.

 So, above, the `addBadge()` and `removeAllBadges()` expressions are both bound to the reference `candidate`.
 But on an update to `candidate`, only one of these expressions is run depending on the state of the condition in context - `testExpr`.